 All of this is possible under the assumption of a constant magnification factor, if the distance of the camera to the particle is always constant when regular camera lenses are used.

 If the distance changes, the detected particle size is falsified on the same scale.
 FRITSCH uses tele-centric lenses, because it is not possible to guide the particles exactly on a plane when they are made to pass the camera.
 The distance between camera and object does not regulate the size of the image generated on the sensor, as in the case of conventional camera lenses.

-The ANALYSETTE 28 ImageSizer has four different lenses to cover varying measuring ranges.
+The ANALYSETTE 28 ImageSizer has 3 different lenses for dry measurement and wet measurement to cover varying measuring ranges.
 It is simple to manually change the lenses rapidly.

 Various tele-centric lenses for different measuring ranges

 The software recognizes lighter areas as background and dark ones as particles.
 However, there are many gradations between dark and light: the amount of available levels of gray of the camera is 28 = 256 (i.e. the dynamic circumference of the camera is 8 bit).

 A value of 255 denotes complete white, and a 0 represents black.
 A threshold is specified in the software to determine whether a pixel belongs to a particle or to the background.
 This threshold can be easily and individually adapted for transparent glass spheres and other such very specialized sample systems.

 The depth of focus is another parameter of the optical system that has to be taken into account.
 The depth of focus represents the distance area within which a particle appears sufficiently clear.
 When magnification increases, the depth of focus of a lens decreases.
 In microscopy, when magnification is increased, it is more difficult to produce a focused image.

 A transition from black to white is gradually shown for the edges of particles that do not exactly pass the focal plane of the camera.
 Based on this transition, the software determines which particles are still adequately visualized in order to be considered for evaluation.